-The recent announcement by the Ministry of Education (MOE) to remove mid-year examinations for all remaining levels in primary and secondary schools by 2023 has sparked much debate among parents and educators.
+The recent announcement by the Ministry of Education (MOE) regarding the removal of mid-year exams for all remaining levels in primary and secondary schools has sparked much debate among parents and educators.
 This action is a part of the Learn for Life movement to nurture students to be confident and resilient learners.
 While the decision to eliminate mid-year exams has been met with approval by some people, others are concerned about the impact on academic performance.
 In this blog, we will explore the pros and cons of this policy change.

 Cultivate The Passion of Learning